Ronald Acuña Jr. Player Props: Braves vs. Astros

-Ronald Acuna Jr. -- hitting .450 with three doubles, a home run, six walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves against the Houston Astros, with Hunter Brown on the hill, on April 21 at 7:20 PM ET.
+Ronald Acuna Jr. and his .500 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Houston Astros and Framber Valdez on April 22 at 7:20 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Padres.
+In his last appearance, he racked up two extra-base hits (2-for-5 with two doubles) against the Astros.

 Ronald Acuña Jr. Game Info & Props vs. the Astros